Watch an eLearning on the Purchase of Food on Sponsored Awards (approx. 30 minutes):

 If a meal is provided, be sure to:

-- Follow the documentation requirements in “Food Purchase Documentation”.
+- Follow the documentation requirements listed above

 Meals over Per Diem

-If a meal is provided and the cost per person exceeds per diem amount, the amount over the per diem is not an allowable expense.
+If a meal is provided and the cost per person exceeds the allowed per diem amount, the amount over the per diem is not an allowable expense.
 The per diem amount for each meal based on location can be found at the UW Travel website.

 Facility Invoicing & Documentation

-In planning a meeting/conference, ensure that the vendor will itemize any food purchases separately from other costs.
+In planning a meeting/conference, ensure that the vendor will itemize food purchases separately from other costs.
 If the vendor embeds food and beverage costs into the total cost of the meeting space, the department should work with the vendor to have the food and beverage costs identified separately.
 The fact that food and beverages are embedded in a contract for meeting space does not mean that the food and beverages are being provided at no cost.

 Conference facilities sometimes include “complimentary” beverages (e.g., coffee, tea) as part of the facility rental.
 Departments have an obligation to confirm that the beverages are truly complimentary and will not be reflected as a charge in another area.
 It is not acceptable for a vendor to embed the cost of beverages in other costs, such as meeting space.